moehriegitt/vastringify/README.md

 ## Q&A

 - Q: Why formatted printing?

   A: Because it is nicer, and also it is feasible for Gnu gettext, which e.g. C++'s `cout<<` is not.
-A:
-  Because I like the string template based approach and find it more concise and can read it with less effort.
+A: Because I like the string template based approach and find it more concise and can read it with less effort.

+- Q: Is this perfect?

+  A: Well, no.  It is hard to extend for other types to print.
+The macro mechanisms used are near impossible to understand and causse weird error messages and wrong error positions (in my gcc).
+The _Generic mechanism causes a ton of C code to be emitted for each print call -- the compiler throws almost of it away, based on argument type, but looking at the pre-processed code is interesting.
+The number of arguments may be inconsistent with the format string without compile time warning.

+- Q: I stack usage really low?

+  A: Kind of, but not as much as I'd like.
+It's around 250 bytes worst case on my x86-64.

+- Q: What about code size?

+  A: This generates more code at the call site, because each argument is translated to another function call.
+Also, the temporary objects cause more stack to be used at the call site.
+Interally, the library is OK wrt. code size, I think.

+- Q: What about speed?

+  A: Really?
+This is about printing messages -- probably short ones (less than a few kB, I'd guess).
+So while I did try not to mess up, this is not optimised for speed.

+- Q: Is this safe than `printf`?

+  A: Definitely, I think.
+There is absolutely no chance to give a wrong format specifier and access the stack (like `printf` does via `stdarg.h`) in undefined ways.
+This is particularly true for multi-arch development where with `printf` you need to be careful about length specifiers, and you might not get a warning on your machine, but the next person will and it will crash there.
+I usually need to compile for a few times on multiple architectures to get the integer length correct, e.g., `%u` vs `%lu` vs. `%llu` vs. `%zu`.

+  This library's mechanism is also more convenient, because you do not need to think much about what you're printing to use the format specifier, and there are no `PRId16` etc. macros that obfuscate your portable code.
+And you can use UTF-8, -16, -32 strings seamlessly and mix them freely.
+You can print into a malloced or stack allocated compound literal safely, with error checking.

 ## TODO